CORE TODAY · v0.7.0 PG+pgvector + Apache AGE · v0.7.0 SHIPPED

 Tier 4 — Data-center swarm

 Hundreds of nodes.
 Thousands of agents.
 Multiple racks.
 One coherent memory fabric.
-The core fabric ships in v0.6.3; the piece still maturing toward GA at this scale is the shared distributed store (Postgres + pgvector).
+The core fabric shipped at v0.6.3; the shared distributed store (Postgres + pgvector + Apache AGE) shipped GA at v0.7.0.

 100s nodes · 1000s agents multi-rack 3-of-5 quorum mTLS allowlist

-The core fabric ships in v0.6.3: the peer mesh, W-of-N quorum-writes, mTLS with fingerprint allowlist, federated governance, pending decisions, namespace metadata, capabilities introspection v2.
-The piece still maturing toward GA at this scale is the shared distributed store (Postgres + pgvector, behind the sal-postgres Cargo feature today, GA targeted v0.7).
+The core fabric shipped at v0.6.3: the peer mesh, W-of-N quorum-writes, mTLS with fingerprint allowlist, federated governance, pending decisions, namespace metadata, capabilities introspection v2.
+The shared distributed store (Postgres + pgvector) SHIPPED at v0.7.0 via --features sal-postgres.

 Architecture diagram

-sync_push mesh (today) federated control plane pgvector / quorum (roadmap) mTLS peer transport
+sync_push mesh (today) federated control plane pgvector / quorum / Apache AGE (shipped v0.7.0) mTLS peer transport

 Solid lines ship today.
 Dashed indigo lines are v0.7 Track B (Postgres + pgvector backbone).
 The federated control plane already propagates governance policy and pending decisions across all racks via sync_push.